BarnMTB/ZenDivider/README.md

 - ✅ Fonts that matches your system fonts for a native feel
 - ✅ Color schemes that matches Microsoft Edge for a native Windows feel
 - ✅ Come on, it's just a dumb & simple HTML file, why do you keep writing features for it.
+- ✅ 8 is a lucky number
+- ✅ Gah!
+You ruined it!

 _(*We can't guarantee that ZenDivider will take up minimal computing resource.)_